Council of Peace

 Jasher 34:51-56

-And Judah answered his father, saying, “Was it for nothing my brothers Simeon and Levi killed all the inhabitants of Shechem?
-Surely it was because Shechem had humbled our sister, and transgressed the command of our God to Noah and his children, for Shechem took our sister away by force, and committed adultery with her.
-And Shechem did all this evil and not one of the inhabitants of his city interfered with him, to say, ‘Why will you do this?’
-Surely for this my brothers went and smote the city, and the Lord delivered it into their hands, because its inhabitants had transgressed the commands of our God.
-Is it then for nothing that they have done all this?
-And now why are you afraid or distressed, and why are you displeased at my brothers, and why is your anger kindled against them?
-Surely our God who delivered into their hand the city of Shechem and its people, he will also deliver into our hands all the Canaanitish kings who are coming against us, and we will do to them as my brothers did to Shechem.
-Now be tranquil about them and cast away your fears, but trust in the Lord our God, and pray to him to assist us and deliver us, and deliver our enemies into our hands.”
+Judah responded to his father, “Was it for nothing that Simeon and Levi killed all the people of Shechem?
+Of course not—it was because Shechem violated our sister and broke God’s command to Noah and his children.
+Shechem took our sister by force and committed adultery with her.
+No one in the city tried to stop him or said, ‘Why are you doing this?’
+That’s why my brothers attacked the city, and the Lord delivered it into their hands—because the people had broken God’s commands.
+So was it meaningless?
+And now, why are you afraid or upset, and why are you angry with my brothers?
+Surely our God, who handed over the city of Shechem and its people, will also hand over all the Canaanite kings who are coming against us.
+We’ll deal with them just as my brothers did with Shechem.
+So calm down and don’t be afraid—trust in the Lord our God and pray for his help and deliverance, and that he’ll hand over our enemies to us.”

 Jacob sends out a scout and prepares for war